 The FMLA (29 USC 2601) requires covered employers to provide up to 12 weeks of unpaid family and medical leave to eligible employees.
 The FMLA also allows for up to 26 weeks of unpaid leave in a single 12-month period for qualified employees caring for a military servicemember or veteran.
 The FMLA does not supersede state laws if those laws provide greater leave rights to employees.
 This means that employers covered by the FMLA and a state law must take steps to ensure that employees receive the full benefit of both.
-For information on state law requirements,
+Information on state law requirements is also available.

 The U.S. Department of Labor (DOL) Wage and Hour Division is responsible for enforcing the FMLA.
 Employers that violate the law are liable for damages for wages, salaries, employment benefits, or other compensation denied or lost to employees because of violations, including interest on the monies.
 Reinstatement, promotion, or other appropriate remedies may also be ordered.